jojo96/Ar-face-tracker/README.md

 # Ar-face-tracker
-An AR face tracker built using javascript
+An AR face tracker built using javascript.
+The helmet one is an inbuilt one.
+The rest are implemented by me.

 # Implementation
 In the command line, cd to downloaded folder(for example cd C:\)Zappar](https://github.com/zappar-xr/zappar-aframe-examples/blob/master/README.md)